LUMBAR BURST FRACTURE

 Doctors find burst fractures during a patient’s exam in the emergency room at a hospital or medical institution after serious trauma.
 Doctors will need to know how the injury happened and will also look for any hidden injuries.
 To confirm a diagnosis, the doctor may conduct the tests listed below:

 • X-ray (also known as plain films): An X-ray test produces pictures of bones using X-rays.
 X-rays do not show spinal nerves, discs, and ligaments, as well as most cancers, vascular problems, and cysts.
 X-rays analyze bone anatomy, as well as the curvature and alignment of the vertebral column.
 X-rays can check for spinal dislocation or slippage (also known as spondylolisthesis), kyphosis, scoliosis, and local and general spine balance.
-Also, X-rays can also detect specific skeletal anomalies including bone spurs, disc space constriction, vertebral body fracture, collapse, or erosion.
+Also, X-rays can detect specific skeletal anomalies including bone spurs, disc space constriction, vertebral body fracture, collapse, or erosion.
 Dynamic, or flexion/extension X-rays (X-rays that show the spine moving) evaluate whether any abnormal or excessive movement or instability exists.

 • CT scan: a diagnostic imaging method that employs X-rays and computer technology to create pictures of any region of the body, including the bones, muscles, fat, and organs.
 General X-rays appear less detailed than CT scans.